AnishMane/Cancer-Associated-Biomarker-Identification/README.md

 # 🧬 Cancer Biomarker Identification

 An AI-powered web application designed to identify potential cancer-associated biomarkers.
-This project leverages a **React** frontend, a **Python (Flask + Streamlit)** backend, and a trained **machine learning model** to analyze input gene data and return relevant biomarker predictions.
+This project leverages a **NextJS** frontend, a **Python (Flask + Streamlit)** backend, and a trained **machine learning model** to analyze input gene data and return relevant biomarker predictions.

 ---